 - testing your muscle strength.

-- Thyroxine needs to be started slowly, so the dose you take and how often are gradually built up to reach the right level.
+- Thyroxine needs to be started slowly, so the dose you take is gradually built up to reach the right level.
 This usually takes about 6 weeks.

-- Having regular blood tests every 6 to 12 months is important because it allows your doctor to check your thyroid hormone level and adjust the dosage of your thyroxine if necessary.
+- Having regular blood tests every 6–12 months allows your doctor to check your thyroid hormone level and adjust the dosage of your thyroxine if necessary.

 - The amount of thyroxine you need can change over time because the function of your thyroid gland may change over time.

-Talk to your doctor if you are using thyroxine and are planning to or have become pregnant.
-This is because the amount of thyroxine you need can increase.
+- Talk to your doctor if you are taking thyroxine and are planning to or have become pregnant.
+This is because your body may need a different amount of thyroid hormone during pregnancy.

 How can I care for myself with an underactive thyroid?

 If you have been prescribed thyroxine tablets for an underactive thyroid, keep taking it every morning at the same time.
 You should not take iron or calcium tablets at the same time as they can reduce the amount of thyroxine that gets into your blood.
 You will need to continue having regular blood tests to check you are on the right dose of thyroxine.

 What support is available for someone with an underactive thyroid?